-WARNING: Chilocco Is heavily guarded by both 24/7 security as well as a large pack of guard dogs.
-This is not a place for you to get in you car and go visit.
+WARNING: Chilocco is heavily guarded by 24/7 security.
+This is not a place for you to get in your car and go visit.
 This is for your online viewing pleasure only.
 Because this land is being used by law enforcement as practice and training grounds, it is governed by federal police; not local police.
 DO NOT ATTEMPT TO VISIT CHILOCCO INDIAN SCHOOL.

 “An institution, founded to transform Indian youth was paradoxically given life by the very people whose tribal identities it was committed to erase”

 -K. Tsianina Lomawaima “They call it Prairie Light”

 Chilocco was founded in 1884 as an agricultural school for Native Americans.
 From 1884 until the early 1930s Chilocco operated according to a template devised by U.S. Army officer Richard H. Pratt at Carlisle Indian School in Pennsylvania.
 The large off-reservation schools used rigorous military discipline and stressed instruction in trades and manual and domestic labor known as “actual work.”
 Alumni from these years remember twenty-two bugle calls a day, Government-issue uniforms, scanty meals, inadequate health care, and a lack of individual attention.
 Life at Chilocco was very difficult for many in its early years.
 The harsh regimen was the driving force to integrate, assimilate and civilize the Native Americans.
 They also remember the bonds of loyalty and love that knit students together, and the rivalries of tribe, degree of blood, age, and language difference that cross-cut school society.